~ 1500: From Moses onward

 “I leave the world, and go to the Father…These words spake Jesus, and lifted up his eyes to heaven, and said, Father, the hour is come; glorify thy Son, that thy Son also may glorify thee: As thou hast given him power over all flesh,” (John John 16:28, 17:1-2)

 This didn’t stop with Jesus’ death.
-It continues AFTER, through the Holy Spirit-filled Sons of God, peaking at the fulness of time when the Seed of the Woman comes in glory.
+It continues AFTER, through the Holy Spirit-filled Sons of God who have merged identities with Jesus, peaking at the fulness of time when the Seed of the Woman comes in glory / battle.

 I have manifested thy name / attributes unto the men which thou gavest me out of the world: thine they were, and thou gavest them me; and they have kept thy word…and I am glorified / empowered in them.
 And now I am no more in the world, but these are in the world, and I come to thee.
 Holy Father, keep through thine own name those whom thou hast given me, that they may be one, as we are…As thou hast sent me into the world, even so have I also sent them into the world.
 Neither pray I for these alone, but for them also which shall believe on me through their word; That they all may be one; as thou, Father, art in me, and I in thee, that they also may be one in us: that the world may believe that thou hast sent me.
 And the glory which thou gavest me I have given them; that they may be one, even as we are one:” (John 17)